 A child-free bedroom is something of a dream for many parents.
 From co-sleeping to your toddler crawling into your bed in the middle of the night, it’s hard to keep them out.
 But parents should still be able to get some time to themselves, and your bedroom can be a sanctuary where you get to relax and have some peace – at least, some of the time.
 If you want your bedroom to be somewhere you can feel is mostly yours, if not entirely your own, a redesign could be what you need.
 While baby things have their place, moving most things to another room could be the best idea.
 Continue reading “Sleep Sanctuary: Turn Your Bedroom into a Parent’s Paradise”

 I thought my first child was a sleep thief but the latest addition to our family really, really doesn’t want me to close my eyes at night!
 Sleep deprivation has suddenly taken on a whole new meaning and I’m living life through blurry-visioned eyes each day.
-We’ve all done and said daft things when we are tired beyond words and here are a few of the classics… Continue reading “21 Signs That You’re A Sleep Deprived Parent”
+We’ve all done and said daft things when we are tired beyond words and here are a few of the classic signs that you’re a sleep deprived parent!
+Continue reading “21 Signs That You’re A Sleep Deprived Parent”

 Do you have a cat or a dog?
 Do you let your dog or cat sleep in your bedroom or on your bed?
 You are certainly not alone, as a survey commissioned by leading pet insurer Animal Friends found that nearly half of owners sleep with their pets.
 My dog has always slept in, or next to my bed and she is now 15 years old.
 I personally have no issue with sharing a bedroom with a pet because I view them as part of the family.